 German motorhomes usually have a fixed bed installed at the back of the vehicle.
 This can be an island bed (with access around three sides), twin beds or a space-maximising king bed.
 The lounge is often located at the front of the motorhome, with swivelling driver and passenger seats optimising the available space.
 The big advantage of the permanent bed is that your bed is designed for sleeping so comes with a hotel quality mattress.
 A bed that converts from the lounge seating is dual purpose (seating and sleeping) so is less comfortable.
 A permanent bed is always made up ready for sleeping whereas a lounge conversion requires the bed to be set up from scratch each time.

-Extra beds, that can be lowered from the ceiling (called fold down beds) via a hand-crank or a push button, are common in German motorhomes.
+Extra beds, that can be lowered from the ceiling (called drop down beds) via a hand-crank or a push button, are common in German motorhomes.
 These super convenient beds have proven to be so successful and popular that you’ll now find them in most new 4-berth German motorhomes for sale in New Zealand.
-In fact, Bürstner invented the original fold down motorhome bed.
+In fact, Bürstner invented the original drop down motorhome bed.
 This creates extra living space during the day and cuts out the need to convert seats into beds.
-As well as being highly convenient, fold down beds use high quality mattresses, much like the fixed beds, that allow for a good night’s sleep.
+As well as being highly convenient, drop down beds use high quality mattresses, much like the fixed beds, that allow for a good night’s sleep.
 New Zealand’s TrailLite and Action Motorhomes have also adopted this type of bed set up.
-Learn more about motorhome length, layout and bedding here.

 Overall, German manufacturers tend to work with slightly shorter vehicles and include more refined features to make the most of every nook and cranny.
 For example, the 4-berth Bürstner models for sale in New Zealand are 7.49 metres long and 4-berth Carado motorhomes are 7.4 metres.
 In comparison, the NZ made Allisee Supremacy with luton is 7.9 metres long.
 TrailLite motorhomes are generally between 7.6 and 8 metres long, with their top end model measuring up to 9.1 metres.